 - ¾ cup freshly grated yellow onion

-- 2 tbsp finely chopped fresh cilantro leaves
+- 2 tablespoon finely chopped fresh cilantro leaves

-- 1 tsp salt (use more or less according to your liking)
+- 1 teaspoon salt, (use more or less according to your liking)

 - Preheat a grill pan over medium-high heat; brush grate with oil.
 Grill the koftas for about 3-4 minutes or longer on each side (depending on the thickness and size).
 Start turning when the meat is well sealed.

 This is such a delicious and traditional dish.
 It goes well for most parts of the day and is perfect for parties!